-ADMISSION TO THE GRADUATE PROGRAM IN COMMUNICATION SCIENCESAND DISORDERS (CSD) IS COMPETITIVE AND ENROLLMENT IS LIMITED.
+ADMISSION TO THE GRADUATE PROGRAM IN COMMUNICATION SCIENCES & DISORDERS (CSD) IS COMPETITIVE AND ENROLLMENT IS LIMITED.

 Meeting the minimum admission requirements listed below does not guarantee admission to the program.
 CSD allows students to enroll ONLY under Regular and Unclassified admission status.
-To be considered for regular admission to the Master of Science program in Communication Sciencesand Disorders, an applicant must hold an undergraduate degree.
-In addition to holding an undergraduate degree and meeting University requirements, to receive Regular admission status an applicant must satisfy the following requirements:
+To be considered for regular admission to the Master of Science program in Communication Sciences & Disorders, an applicant must hold an undergraduate degree, meet University requirement, and satisfy the following requirements:

-Grade Point: 2.75 GPA on the last two years (approximately 60 70 semester hours or 90 100 quarter hours) of upper level undergraduate academic course work.
+A minimum of a 2.75 GPA on the last two years (approximately 60-70 semester hours or 90-100 quarter hours) of upper level undergraduate academic course work.

 The Analytical Writing Score from the Graduate Record Examination (CSD) will be considered separately.

 **1,425 points is the minimum for consideration.
 It does not guarantee admission.